scicluna/techblog/README.md

 WHEN I click on the homepage option - DONE
 THEN I am taken to the homepage - DONE

-WHEN I click on any other links in the navigation
-THEN I am prompted to either sign up or sign in
+WHEN I click on any other links in the navigation - DONE THEN I am prompted to either sign up or sign in - DONE

 WHEN I choose to sign up
 THEN I am prompted to create a username and password

 WHEN I click on the sign-up button